kyverno/chainsaw/website/docs/tests/with-test-steps.md

 metadata:
   name: test-step-name
 spec:
-  # this timeout applies only to the step
+  # these timeouts applies only to the step
-  # it would not be possible to override the timeout
+  # it would not be possible to override the timeouts
   # with a manifests based approach
+  timeouts:
-  timeout: 20s
+    error: 20s
   # evaluate an error statement against resources
   # present in the cluster
   error: